Enuriku/hello-world/README.md

 My name is Connor, also known as Enuriku.

-17 / Midnight
+18 / Midnight

+Memories are timeless~
-smile and be happy :)
+smile and be happy, no matter what :)

 Discord : Enuriku#4406